Forests of Iran

-Iran's forests are part of Iran's natural resources.
-Most of the country's forests are located in the northern regions, on the southern shores of the Caspian Sea.
+Iran's forests are located in the northern regions and on the southern shores of the Caspian Sea.
 These forests have a temperate humid climate and are extended from the east of Ardabil province to North Khorasan province.
 They also spread and cover the three provinces of Gilan, Mazandaran, and Golestan.
 The Alborz mountain range, which is the highest mountain range in the Middle East, stands like a wall against the moisture of the Caspian Sea and prevents the moisture coming into the central regions of Iran; therefore, these clouds are forced to rain in the northern areas of the country leaving the central areas dry and barren.